psenough/NPlusPlusAssistant/README.md

 * button to launch n++ from within N++ Assistant

-* list community map packs (from [google spreadsheet](https://docs.google.com/spreadsheets/d/1M9W3_jk3nULledALJNzRDRRpNhIofeTD2SF8ES6vCy8/edit#gid=0]) and select which to install
+* list community map packs (from [google spreadsheet](https://docs.google.com/spreadsheets/d/18PshamVuDNyH396a7U3YDFQmCw18s4gIVZ_WrFODRd4/edit#gid=1470738075]) and select which to install

 * list all map packs in backup and select one to install or delete (with optional same timestamp profile)

+* backup and patching of npp.dll to support custom leaderboards

 ## Stuff it'll eventually do:

+* list currently install / last installed mods (soundpack, mappack, leaderboard hack) on status tab

 * option to refresh lists (in case people are renaming things on folder)